 Service to the local community.
 USFC sororities are committed to hands on service to the community and often serve underrepresented communities right here in Tucson!

 The experience.
 USFC sororities are identity based meaning they were founded to celebrate a culture such as Asian, Latinx, LBGTQ+, African American, Native American, or multicultural.
 This does not mean you must be of a specific identity to join- to the contrary! - those with an appreciation for the culture are certainly welcomed.

 Lower cost.
 USFC dues are affordable and council recruitment events are totally free!

 Most, not all, USFC sororities allow only those with an established college GPA to pursue membership meaning you are not able to join your first semester.
-The minimum GPA to join a USFC sorority is a minimum 2.5 cumulative from college however many require a 2.75 cumulative college GPA.
+The recommended minimum GPA to join a USFC sorority is a 2.5 cumulative from college; however, many require a 2.75 cumulative college GPA.
 All USFC sororities will expect applicants to have ample documented community service hours, community involvement, and campus leadership.
 Please contact individual sororities for their specific qualifications.

 The United Sorority and Fraternity Council will host council wide events for you to meet the chapters.
 Visit the USFC website for event information.

 The processes for joining a USFC sorority vary by organization.
 The best way to learn about that process is by visiting the national website of the sorority/ies you are interested in or asking a member of the chapter.